 |Vet fees for each condition are covered for 12 months following initial claim*|

 |Vet fees for each condition are covered without any time limit following initial claim*|

 |Vet fees for each condition are covered up to a maximum amount, without any time limit, and the maximum amount resets every policy year**|

 * You will need to renew your policy if the condition extends beyond your current 12-month policy

 ** Insurer may refuse or limit cover to exclude existing conditions at the renewal date

-When you take out a dog insurance policy, some things may come as standard such as vets' fees in the event of injury, accident or illness.
+When you take out a dog insurance policy, some things may come as standard such as vet fees in the event of injury, accident or illness.
 However, it's worth noting that dog insurance will not usually cover routine check-ups and treatments such as vaccinations, worming and neutering.
-Furthermore, if your pooch has a pre-existing medical condition you may find that you are not covered with a basic policy.
+Furthermore, if your pooch has a pre-existing medical condition you may find that you are not covered under your policy.

 Dog insurance can sometimes offer more than you would expect, depending on the policy.
 This can include the likes of:

-Dental problems are fairly common in dogs, so ensuring your dog's dental health is covered in your pet insurance could be a smart move.
+Covered under some policies, dental problems are fairly common in dogs and can cause other health issues such as heart and kidney disease, so ensuring your dog's dental health is included in your pet insurance could be a smart move.